-In summary, the Caernarvon operating system project has shown the feasibility of building smart card systems with much higher levels of security.
-It is possible to support downloading of applications from multiple sources that may be mutually hostile, yet these applications can be prevented from interfering with each other or with the underlying operating system.
+The Caernarvon operating system project has shown the feasibility of building smart card systems with much higher levels of security.
+It is possible to download applications from multiple sources that may be mutually hostile, yet still prevent these applications from interfering with each other or the operating system.

-Accomplishing these goals required reconsideration of many of the traditional smart card software practices, as well as solving many security problems that are not present in larger-scale computers.
+These goals required reconsideration of many traditional smart card software practices, as well as solving many security problems that are not present in larger-scale computers.